-For admittance to the proposed program, students should be successfully admitted to the University as a degree seeking graduate student: An earned Bachelor's degree from an accredited institution; GPA of 3.0 or above in the last 60 semester hours; For international students: TOEFL at 8.0 or above; IELTS at 7.0 or above.
+For admittance to the proposed program, students should be successfully admitted to the University as a degree seeking graduate student: An earned Bachelor's degree from an accredited institution; GPA of 3.00 or better, on a 4.00 point scale, from the most recent degree earned or current degree in progress; For international students: TOEFL at 80 or above; IELTS at 6.5 or above.
 Applicants should review the Insufficient English Language Proficiency policy, which provides information about the Intensive English Program at UNC.

 Multilingual Education MA Teaching English to Speakers of Other Languages (TESOL) (p.
-92)
+95)